 The performance of your SNMP monitoring system depends on how competent your manager is.

-However, in order to understand Trap messages, the manager must have the SNMP MIB file (management instruction base) for the OID (object identifier) sent in the trap.
-Essentially, because the agent initiates communications, the manager must be able to receive and decode it - it decodes the OID using the appropriate MIB file.
+However, to understand Trap messages, the manager must have the SNMP MIB file (management instruction base) for the OID (object identifier) sent in the trap.
+Essentially, because the agent initiates communications, the manager must be able to receive and decode them - it decodes the OID using the appropriate MIB file.

 Some of the better SNMP Managers will automatically associate incoming trap messages with internally databased alarm descriptions, trouble tickets, and text messages, so when an alarm occurs, a technician can easily see all the possible information gathered on that point, so he/she can make the right decision to resolve the alarm.

 A quick note on SNMP Masters: while you may genuinely wish to run your entire network in SNMP, it may not be feasible, as you may have equipment that runs in legacy or proprietary protocols that still works well, or that you can't afford to replace all at once.